EmilienKopp/EnumFriendly/README.md

 ### Using the ExtendedEnum Trait

-The `ExtendedEnum` trait provides additional methods for your enums, (string-backed, int-backed, or plain).
+The `ExtendedEnum` trait provides additional methods for your enums (string-backed, int-backed, or plain):

 ```php
 use Splitstack\EnumFriendly\Traits\ExtendedEnum;